Joaquín Cuadras

-Joaquín Cuadras (1843-1877) was a Cuban painter.
 He attended the art school of Antonio Ciseri in Florence.
 In 1861, Cuadras met fellow artist Walter Goodman whilst copying Old Master paintings at the Uffizi Palace in Florence, and the two became friends.
 They travelled to Barcelona in 1862 and arrived in London a year later.
 In 1864, he sat for Walter Goodman's mother, the portrait painter Julia Goodman.
-Later that year, he travelled to Cuba with Walter Goodman.